fiercestraven/tempcheck/README.md

 Tempcheck is designed to be flexible.
 Instructors can adjust their threshold settings, choose whether to include a lightbulb, and reset the temperature at any time during the lecture.
 While Tempcheck is designed to be used in lectures, it works equally well in other settings, such as a group lab session.

+### CODE OVERVIEW
+The back end is built with Django and Python.
+It is set up in the tcapp folder and includes admin templates (such as the CSV upload tool), the system files (set aside in a folder called "tempcheck"), and the main back end production files, which are housed in a folder called "tcapp".
+This includes the models.py, views.py, serializers.py, and urls.py, which form the backbone of the Python/Django structure.

+The front end work, based in React/Next.js, is found in the tc-frontend folder.
+There are two folders that contain component pieces of pages: one is the Lib folder, which contains files that are pure JSX, and the other is the Component folder, which contains files whose return includes HTML.
+A context folder holds the auth.js file, which handles fetching and storing the user's authentication information in local storage.
+A pages folder holds files for the actual web pages the user encounters, while a public -> images folder holds all the images used on the site.
+A styles folder holds the CSS file for Tempcheck.

 ### PASSWORD RECOMMENDATIONS
 User passwords are recommended to be between 8-20 characters and contain at least one number and one uppercase letter.